 Abstract submission is closed.

-Notifications will be sent out in the second half of June.
+Notifications will be sent out on 21 June 2016.

 Abstract Submission & Guidelines for Preparation